cscart/docs/en/user_guide/website/pages/create_service_pages.rst

 .. important::

     Customers will immediately see all changes made in the main layout.
-To avoid this create a test layout and edit pages there.
+To avoid this, create a test layout and edit pages there.
 Upon completion of the changes, make the test layout the main (default) one.

 It is important to add the **Main Content** block to the new layout page, because it is responsible for the key content of the page.
 Other blocks you can add include **Breadcrumbs**, **Recently Viewed**, etc. Arrange blocks as you need—the changes will appear only on your page.
 This will help users to navigate your store faster and easier.